WebOrigami/docs/src/eg/intro.md

 When you ask `eg` to evaluate "greet":

-- It will not find a file called "greet", so next `eg` looks to see if "greet.js" exists.
+- It will not find a file called "greet", so `eg` looks next to see if "greet.js" exists.
-- This time it finds a result.
-Since that's a JavaScript module, `eg` dynamically imports the module and obtains its default export.
+- This time it finds a JavaScript module with that name. `eg` dynamically imports the module and obtains its default export.
-- That's a function, which `eg` executes.
+- The exported result is a JavaScript function, which `eg` executes.
 - The function's result is the string "Hello, world.", so `eg` displays that.

 ## Pass a string to a function

 You can pass arguments to JavaScript functions from the shell.
-One way to do this is by quoting the argument(s) to `eg`:
+One way is to quote the argument(s) to `eg`:

 ```sh
 $ eg "greet('Alice')"